Lent

 Bagby Parish Hall

-All Parishioners are invited to attend this family gathering that includes a traditional pancake dinner along with red beans and rice, live entertainment, children’s activities and more.
+All Parishioners are invited to attend this family gathering, which includes a traditional pancake dinner, red beans and rice, live entertainment, children’s activities and prizes.

 Ash Wednesday Services